 Contrary to popular belief, card counting is not considered illegal but rather a form of advantage play by casinos.
 Advantage play or advantage players refers to those who attempt to decrease the inherent casino house edge by tracking all high and low valued cards visible.

 Most tables are subject to video surveillance so the casino can keep track of any cheating, dealer errors or other problems – but a major priority is to watch out for adept card counters to prevent them from utilising the advantage play too much.
 The casinos can ask us to leave, but don’t mistake it for being a criminal act: they just hate it when we clean up the tables.

-Casino venues and online operators employ a range of countermeasures to lessen card counters.
+Casino venues employ a range of countermeasures to lessen card counters.
 The most obvious one is making more games use larger decks and using frequent re-shuffles, as the further we play into a single or double-deck game, the easier it is to get a good idea of which cards are about to be dealt and when to exploit such an advantage.
 Throwing more cards at us or using automatic shufflers and computerised dealers make things ten times harder.

 Dealers who work faster than usual can also hamper our ability to accurate count cards, and sometimes casino employees even harass us to discourage the practice; watch out if employees on the floor seem to be hovering around you more than usual.

 If you’re with a partner or you’re using the system solo, make sure you have a good poker face or otherwise don’t make it so obvious you’re practicing the system, at this leads to the infamous black book: if they know you’re a card counter, you’re most likely going to be unable to play in the casino and be banned from life.